tetra-framework/tetra

 Full stack component framework for Django using Alpine.js

 Tetra is a new full stack component framework for Django, bridging the gap between your server logic and front end presentation.
-It uses a public shared state and a resumable server state to enable inplace updates.
-It also encapsulates your Python, HTML, JavaScript and CSS into one file for close proximity of related concerns.
+It uses a public shared state and a resumable server state to enable inplace updates for components.
+It also encapsulates your Python, HTML, JavaScript and CSS into one file or directory for proximity of related concerns.

 pip install tetra